Chinwesarah/A-B-Testing-for-Globox-Company/README.md

 5. The relationship between the test metrics (conversion rate and average amount spent) and the user’s country.
 See here: https://public.tableau.com/views/Visualizationstoexploretherelationshipbetweenthetestmetricsconversionrateandaverageamountspentandtheuserscountry/Sheet5?:language=en-GB&:sid=&:display_count=n&:origin=viz_share_link

-**Two Hypothesis tests** were further carried out to determine whether there is a statistically significant difference between the two groups and rule out the possibility that the above listed results were due to chance.
+**2.Two Hypothesis tests** were further carried out to determine whether there is a statistically significant difference between the two groups and rule out the possibility that the above listed results were due to chance.
 For the difference in means (average amount spent per user), a two-tailed T-test with a 95% confidence level and 0.05 as threshold for statistical significance was conducted.
 For the difference in proportions (conversion rate), a two-tailed Z-test with a 95% confidence level and 0.05 as threshold for statistical significance was conducted.
 **Link to hypothesis testing:** https://docs.google.com/spreadsheets/d/1Q7qtdndJwJrzMmrkker17K1XQJRPFs-yMrqHFfi5tHA/edit?usp=drive_link

-**A power analysis** was also carried out to determine whether the total number of users (sample size) in the experiment was adequate to detect meaningful effects.
+**3. A power analysis** was also carried out to determine whether the total number of users (sample size) in the experiment was adequate to detect meaningful effects.
 The purpose of this analysis was to determine not only the statistical significance of the difference between the two groups but also how meaningful and practical it is in the real world.
 We wanted to check if our study had adequate number of users to confidently spot a difference between the two groups.
 We considered a difference of 10%, this is called the effect size, which is simply the difference we're looking for between Group A and Group B and it represents the smallest change or improvement we want our study to be able to detect.
 A Power of 80% was used, this is the probability that the study will correctly detect a true effect if it exists.

   **Link to sample size calculator used for the power analysis:**
 **Conversion rate:** https://www.statsig.com/calculator?mde=10&bcr=3.92&twoSided=true&splitRatio=0.5&alpha=0.05&power=0.8